alexeymatveevp/devexperts-fe-internship/_notes/articles/TypeScript Basics.md

 TypeScript supports type definitions for existing JavaScript libraries.
 TypeScript Definition file (with .d.ts extension) provides definition for external JavaScript libraries.
 Hence, TypeScript code can contain these libraries.

 TypeScript supports Object Oriented Programming concepts like classes, interfaces, inheritance, etc.
+&nbsp;

 # Do browsers understand Typescript?
 Browsers don’t understand TypeScript, the code should be _compiled_ to JavaScript.
 The TypeScript _npm_ package adds TypeScript support, when it is installed into the project, the corresponding version of the TypeScript language service gets loaded in the editor.
 It is also possible to run the methods of the package from _CLI_.
+&nbsp;

 # Types in JavaScript
 The set of types in the JavaScript language consists of primitive values and objects.
 Primitive values are;